School Day

 Homeschooled.
 Intent to Homeschool would need to be on file with the district for each school year.

-Attending an approved Private School.
-Shared enrollment verification would be required for this exception.
+Attending an approved Private/Public School.
+Shared enrollment verification is required for this exception.

-Student is age 16 and is regularly and lawfully employed and either the parent agrees that the child should not be required to attend school or the child is emancipated.
-Minor work permit paperwork from the state department of Labor and Industries would need to be on file at school for this exception.
+Age 16 and is regularly and lawfully employed and either the parent agrees that the child should not be required to attend school or the child is emancipated.
+Parent/School Authorization paperwork from the state department of Labor and Industries would need to be on file at school for this exception.
 Minors get this form from their employers.

-Full school day attendance is required for students.
-Depending on student academic progress, credits and coursework there may be one or more semesters where full time, eight period enrollment is not required.
-For most students this would apply to their second semester of senior year.
-Therefore, only seniors will be allowed to request consideration for a free period, early release period or late arrival period.
-These requests will be made through the student’s assigned school counselor and provided to the building principal or designee for a decision.
+Depending on student academic progress, credits, and coursework there may be one or two semesters in senior year where full time, eight period enrollment, is not required.
+Seniors in good standing for on time graduation will be allowed to request consideration for free periods, early release periods, or late arrival periods.
+These requests will be made through the student’s assigned school counselor starting during Bear Days in August.
+Senior student athletes please note enrollment regulations as outlined by WIAA will need to be followed.
 Students being served by 504 services and or Special Education services will work with their case managers and school counselors in reference to the school day best aligned with the services that are required to be provided per IDEA in reference to FAPE and LRE.

 Student Schedule Requests

 Student schedule requests are the focus when the main schedule is created each year by our school administrators.
-Students hear from staff each year about what they need to consider as they select courses.
+Each year students hear from staff about what they need to consider as they select courses.
 Each student should keep in mind the following priorities when requesting classes for the next school year:

 Graduation Requirements: Tahoma High School's graduation requirements ensure that each student will attain a certain level of development and complete a well-rounded program.